OfficeDev/office-js-docs-pr/docs/outlook/sensitivity-label.md

 ## Preview the sensitivity label feature

-To test the sensitivity label feature in your add-in while it's in preview, set up your preferred Outlook client accordingly.
+To test the sensitivity label feature in your add-in while it's in preview, set up your preferred Outlook client.

 - For Outlook on Windows, install Version 2302 (Build 16130.20020) or later.
-Once installed, join the [Office Insider program](https://insider.office.com/join/windows) and select the **Beta Channel** option to access Office beta builds.
+Then, join the [Office Insider program](https://insider.office.com/join/windows) and select the **Beta Channel** option to access Office beta builds.
-- For Outlook on the web, ensure that the Targeted release option is set up on your Microsoft 365 tenant.
-To learn more, see the "Targeted release" section of [Set up the Standard or Targeted release options](/microsoft-365/admin/manage/release-options-in-office-365).
+- For Outlook on the web, ensure that the **Targeted release** option is set up on your Microsoft 365 tenant.
+To learn more, see the "Targeted release" section of [Set up the Standard or Targeted release options](/microsoft-365/admin/manage/release-options-in-office-365#targeted-release).

 ## Configure the manifest